zr-tex8r/PXjodel/README.md

 This function will assist the users who want to use japamese-otf package together with tailored TFMs of Japanese fonts.

+Note: The name “jodel” stands for “Japanese Otf DELuxe” (and “deluxe” is a package option of japanese-otf) and is not at all related to yodel singing (although some sense of word-play is intended).

+Note: The “jodel” part of the package name stands for “**j**apanese-**o**tf **del**uxe”.
+Here “deluxe” is the name of japanese-otf’s option for employing multi-weight Japanese font families.
+This option is probably the most likely reason for using japanese-otf.
+So this package is really about japanese-otf’s “deluxe” option, hence the name.
+It is not related to yodel singing, although some sense of word-play is intended.

 ### System requirement

   * TeX format: LaTeX.